 - Disclosures may be made to the victim of an alleged perpetrator of a crime of violence or a non-forcible sex offense - Crime of violence includes forcible sex offenses (rape, sodomy, sexual assault with an object, fondling).
 See 34 C.F.R.
 99.39. - The disclosure may only include the final results of the disciplinary proceeding with respect to that alleged crime or offense.
-Final results include: - · Name of the student - Violation committed (code section and essential findings to support violation) - Sanction imposed, date of imposition, and duration - Disclosure may occur regardless of whether violation was found to have been committed.
+Final results include: - Name of the student - Violation committed (code section and essential findings to support violation) Continuing and data of imposition and disparation. - Sanction imposed, date of imposition, and duration - Disclosure may occur regardless of whether violation was found to have been committed.